un-versed/un-versed/README.md

 # ☝🏻 Javascript used to be my favorite language
 # 🤔 Go is probably my new favorite language

-# 💖 In a complicated relationship with Node.js for about 6 years
+# 💖 In a complicated relationship with Node.js for about 7 years
-# 😘 Flirting with Go for almost a year
+# 😘 Flirting with Go for almost 2 years

 # 🐿️ Currently working with Go
 ```